TLiu2014/Mobile-Practical-Test/README.md

 ####Implement your idea and make sure the following key features are coved:
 * Consume HTTP request, upload your data through HTTP request.
 * Display data retrieved from services.
-* At least three pages (activities, view controllers) on UI
+* At least three pages (Android Activities or iOS ViewControllers) on UI
 * UI should be user-friendly

 ####Note:
-1. Choose your favorite programming language and tools.
+1. Choose your any programming language and tools you like.
 * It can be Java with Android studio or Eclipse, or no IDE tools.
 * It can be Swift (2.x, 3.0) or Objective – C with XCode.
 * It can be C# with Xamarin Studio